-- 1. This statement outlines how Sandwell Council is managing the requirements of the Duty to Cooperate throughout production of the Sandwell Local Plan.
-The Duty seeks to ensure a joined-up approach is taken in plan making, where collaborative working with other relevant organisations and bodies seeks to deliver sustainable development within the administrative boundary and the wider area. - 2.
+- 1. This statement outlines how Sandwell Metropolitan Borough Council (SMBC) is managing the requirements of the Duty to Cooperate throughout production of the Sandwell Local Plan.
+The Duty seeks to ensure a joined-up approach is taken in plan making, where collaborative working with other relevant organisations and bodies will deliver sustainable development within the Council's administrative boundary and in the wider area. - 2.
 This statement details the work undertaken to date and identifies how Sandwell Council is responding to the key strategic and cross boundary issues identified, particularly since the demise of the Black Country Plan.